While the definition of entrepreneurship has stayed constant for decades, the possibilities for aspiring entrepreneurs sure have come a long way.

 Entrepreneurship is the act of creating a business or businesses while building and scaling it to generate a profit.

-However, as a basic entrepreneurship definition, it’s a bit limiting.
+But as a basic entrepreneurship definition, that one is a bit limiting.
 The more modern entrepreneurship definition is also about transforming the world by solving big problems.
-Like initiating social change, creating an innovative product or presenting a new life-changing solution.
+Like bringing about social change or creating an innovative product that challenges the status quo of how we live our lives on a daily basis.

 What is an Entrepreneur?
 Entrepreneur Definition